MicrosoftDocs/memdocs/sccm/mdt/lite-touch-installation-guide.md

-## Introduction to Quick Start Guide for Lite Touch Installation
+## Quick Start Guide for Lite Touch Installation
- Microsoft® Deployment Toolkit (MDT) 2013 provides technology for deploying Windows® operating systems, and Microsoft Office.
+ Microsoft Deployment Toolkit (MDT) 2013 provides technology for deploying Windows operating systems, and Microsoft Office.
 This guide helps you quickly evaluate MDT 2013 by providing condensed, step-by-step instructions for using it to install the Windows 8.1 operating system through Lite Touch Installation (LTI) using bootable media (DVD or USB flash drive).
 This guide demonstrates how to perform the New Computer deployment scenario using an MDT 2013 deployment share.
 The New Computer deployment scenario covers the deployment of Windows 8.1 to a new computer.
 This scenario assumes that there is no user data or profile to preserve.

 > [!NOTE]
 >  In this document, *Windows* applies to the Windows 8.1, Windows 8, Windows 7, Windows Server® 2012 R2, Windows Server 2012, and Windows Server 2008 R2 operating systems unless otherwise noted.
 MDT does not support ARM processor–based versions of Windows.
 Similarly, *MDT* refers to MDT 2013 unless otherwise stated.